naser/Apache-LTTng-Module/README.md

 httpd -M

 -M command of httpd shows all installed and active Apache modules.
-So you should be able to see the mod_lttng in the list.
+So you should be able to see the lttng_module in the list.

 3- Restart apache